mobily-enterprises/jsonreststores/README.md

 * **Mixin-based**.
 You can add functionality easily.
 * **Inheriting stores**.
 You can easily derive a store from another one.
 * **Simple error management**.
 Errors can be chained up, or they can make the store return them to the client.
+* **Great documentation**.
+Every aspect of JsonRestStores is carefully explained and documented.
+Note that every day usage doesn't require knowlege of every single aspect of JsonRestStores.

 JsonRestStores even comes with its own database layer mixin, SimpleDbLayerMixin, which will implement all of the important methods that will read, write and delete elements from a database.
 The mixin uses [simpledblayer](https://github.com/mercmobily/simpledblayer) to access the database.
 For now, only MongoDb is supported but more will surely come.